whataboutpets/minimal-mistakes/_posts/ducks/2018-04-12-can-ducks-eat-grapes.md

   <img src="{{ site.url }}/assets/images/posts/ducks/can-ducks-eat-grapes.jpg" alt="can ducks eat grapes" class="title-banner">
 </figure>

 [Grapes](https://en.wikipedia.org/wiki/Grape){:target="_blank"} are a type of fruit that come in a number of colors.
-They are grown all over the world and aside being used for wine production they are a popular between-meal snack for us humans.
+They are grown all over the world and aside from being used for wine production, they are a popular between-meal snack for us humans.

 # Do Ducks Eat Grapes?